GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 ## IP ##
-Your server or VM must be deployed on a static IP.
-If your are on the cloud your cloud server should already have that set.
-If you are configuring your own Gluu server make sure your IP is static.
+The Gluu server or VM must be deployed on a static IP.
+Cloud servers should already have that set.
+When installing Gluu server make sure the server has a static IP.

-In linux open the following using your editor of choice :
+In linux open the following using any editor of choice :

 ```
 vi /etc/network/interfaces
 ```

-You will find your network configuration in the file above.
-If it is set to dhcp it might look like this :
+Below is the network configuration.
+Notice ```iface ens33 inet``` is set to ```dhcb```.

 ```
 #This file describes the network interfaces available on your system